How Every State Got Its Nickname

 Arizona: The Grand Canyon State

-There’s no explanation needed as to how Arizona got its nickname; it’s proud—and rightly so—of being the home of most of the Grand Canyon, according to Arizona’s state library.
+There’s really no explanation needed as to how Arizona got its nickname; it’s proud—and rightly so—of being home to most of the Grand Canyon, according to Arizona’s state library.
 Grand Canyon National Park is one of our nation’s very first national parks.
-While everyone knows the Grand Canyon, few people have been to these practically secret national parks.
+Grand Canyon National Park encompasses more than 1.2 million acres, with the canyon itself covering 277 miles.
+If those numbers don’t impress you, these will: The canyon’s widest point is 18 miles long, while its deepest point is 6,000 feet.

 4 / 50